-[Name of organisation] aims to encourage, value and manage equality, diversity and inclusion and is committed to providing equity for all.
-[Name of organisation] wishes to secure genuine fairness of opportunity in all aspects of its activities.
+The Friends of St. Mary’s Church, Stevington [known as FOSMS] aims to encourage, value and manage equality, diversity and inclusion and is committed to providing equity for all.
+FOSMS wishes to secure genuine fairness of opportunity in all aspects of its activities.

-[Name of organisation] is committed to eliminating discrimination and encouraging diversity amongst staff, trustees, volunteers and users of its services.
+FOSMS is committed to eliminating discrimination and encouraging diversity amongst staff, trustees, volunteers and users of its services.
 Equality, diversity and inclusion will be considered in all activities and resources.
 This policy will be implemented within the framework of current legislation.

 Purpose

-The purpose of this policy is to provide equality and fairness for all involved in [Name of organisation] and to eliminate discrimination on the grounds of:
+The purpose of this policy is to provide equality and fairness for all involved in FOSMS and to eliminate discrimination on the grounds of:

 Gender (including sex, marriage and civil partnership, pregnancy and maternity, gender re-assignment)